Rindrics/mikazuki-munechika/adr/0017-hide-user-id-from-domain-expert.md

 - **No type-level distinction**: Cannot distinguish "user with ID" from "user without ID" at compile time
 - **Serialization requires explicit handling**: ID won't appear in `JSON.stringify()`

+> **Note on Object Identity and Security:**
+>
+> - `ユーザー` objects must not be deep-cloned or JSON-serialized and revived, because the WeakMap mapping is tied to object identity.
+> - WeakMap "hiding" is encapsulation against accidental coupling, not a security mechanism.

 ## Decision

 Use **WeakMap pattern** (Option 2) for hiding user IDs.